MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 With React Native for Windows, you write most or all of your app code in JavaScript - or TypeScript - and the framework produces a native UWP XAML application.
 If your app needs to call a platform API, you can usually do so through one of the many [community modules](https://reactnative.directory), or a module does not yet exist, you can easily write a native module to expose it.

 Here are some reasons to choose React Native for Windows:
-- you want to share code across platforms as much as possible, or you have web properties that you want to share code with.
+- You want to share code across platforms as much as possible, or you have web properties that you want to share code with.
 - improved developer productivity and inner loop, thanks to fast refresh.
 - your app's fundamentals (performance, accessibility, internationalization) are as good as a native UWP app.
 - you already have experience with JavaScript or TypeScript and feel comfortable